acornejo/downshow/README.md

 ### Extending Markdown Syntax

-By creating a custom node parser it is possible to change the way the HTML is processed and converted to markdown, or to extend the markdown syntax.
+By creating a custom node parser it is possible to change the way the HTML is processed and converted to markdown.
+Through custom node parsers it is also possible to extend the produced markdown syntax.

 To illustrate this, consider the following HTML fragment.